mohammedamarnah/redis-pool/README.md

 ## Why redis-pool?
 Imagine that you have an application that in very rare cases (let's say X minutes-hours per day) gets a huge amount of traffic that needs a high number of connections, but all the other times you would need only a couple of ones open.
 Having a big amount of connections open (while the connections are idle) is a memory consuming operations.

 I took inspiration from where I work: we have **N servers**, each server instantiates **M puma instances** (ruby on rails server) and each instance fires up **K redis connections** on boot-up.
-This makes the total open connections **N x M x K redis connections**!.
+This makes the total open connections **N x M x K redis connections**!
 Imagine adding one instance? or one server!

 This gem was implemented heavily based on two main implementations: